The Provider Awareness and Cultural Dexterity Toolkit for Surgeons Trial (PACTS)

 Active Comparator: Delayed Intervention Group

-The investigators will conduct baseline testing prior to the standard residency curriculum, and administer the PACTS curriculum the following year.
+The investigators will conduct baseline testing prior to the standard residency curriculum.
+These results will be compared to the Early Intervention Group (Experimental Group) at time period 2.

 What is the study measuring?